 - Remember: Beta versions are NOT SUPPORTED, and we can not assist you with complications that may arise from using them.
 They are for testing purposes only.
 DO NOT install on a production site.

 - When reporting issues, please be as detailed as possible.

-- The beta forum is not for support in any way.
+- The Beta Forum is not for support.
 Our objective is to solve potential issues prior to the official release.
 We may not be able to solve all the issues that arise during beta testing.

-- Pre-release downloads are not a way to get access to bug fixes faster.
+- Beta downloads are not a way to get access to bug fixes faster.
 Always wait for the official release before updating a site.